-The New Mexico Maternal Mortality Review Committee first convened in 2018.
-The committee has a maximum of 25 members, meets quarterly, and reviews all pregnancy-associated deaths (all deaths of women while pregnant or within one year of the end of pregnancy, due to any cause).
-In 2018, New Mexico had 23,038 resident live births and 5 pregnancy related deaths.
-Our mission is to to identify and review maternal deaths caused by pregnancy complications and other factors, to identify remediable problems contributing to maternal deaths, and to develop interventions to reduce these deaths.
-Our vision is to advance the safety and well-being of pregnant women in New Mexico by reducing deaths from preventable causes.
+Hosted by the New Mexico Department of Health, the New Mexico Maternal Mortality Review Committee (NM MMRC) first convened in 2018.
+The committee, which may have a maximum of 30 members, requires diverse, multidisciplinary representation, including direct appointees from the Secretary of Indian Affairs and the Director of the Office on African American Affairs.
+The NM MMRC reviews all pregnancy-associated deaths.
+Our mission is to identify and review deaths caused by pregnancy complications and other factors, to identify remediable problems contributing to maternal mortality, and to develop interventions to reduce these deaths.
+Our vision is to advance the safety and well-being of pregnant and postpartum people in New Mexico by eliminating deaths from preventable causes.
 Our goals are:

 - Conduct a thorough record abstraction, in order to obtain details of events and issues leading up to the terminal event.